Reframing Health Care Quality and Safety

 The 2-day workshop, See Me as a Person: Four Practices to Improve Quality, Safety and the Patient Experience helps your health care team more consistently create therapeutic connections with patients and their families.
 Participants gain the personal awareness, professional knowledge, and practical and repeatable skills required to see each patient as a person with his or her own unique story and response to the need for care.
-An electronic relational competency assessment tool developed, in partnership with data management company OnSomble, can help organizations measure progress and assess where further development is needed.
+An electronic relational competency assessment tool developed by Creative Health Care Insight can help organizations measure progress and assess where further development is needed.

 It’s easy to see how stronger relationships improve HCAHPS with survey questions asking, “How often did nurses/doctors treat you with courtesy and respect?
 How often did nurses/doctors listen carefully to you?
 How often did nurses/doctors explain things in a way you could understand?”
 Beyond improving HCAHPS, embedding See me as a Person in your organization fosters an increase in high quality connections and team efficacy, while simultaneously buffering against stress, burnout, fatigue, and depression.
 Learn the four simple therapeutic practices that will enhance patient satisfaction, employee engagement and the organization’s bottom line.